imanfakhar/jscroller/README.md

-jscroller
+jScroller
 =========

-##jscroller - a customizable jquery infinite scroller plugin
+##jScroller - A lightweight infinite-scroller jQuery plug-in
+##current version: 0.1.5

 ###now available @ NuGet https://nuget.org/packages/jScroller

+####New features

+1. Now you can pass extra parameters to an endpoint through the parameter 'extraParams'

+2. Now you can auto-increase the timeOut value every time a timeOut ocurrs.
+	To activate this you need to pass the parameters: 'retryOnTimeOut' and 'autoIncreaseTimeOut'

 ####Parameters

-1. Name: limit
+1. Name: numberOfRowsToRetrieve
 	Default value: 10
-	Description: The quantity of items to retrieve each time you 'scroll'/click in 'load more' button.
+	Description: The quantity of items to retrieve each time you 'scroll' or click in 'load more' button.

 2. Name: onSuccessCallback
 	Default value: function (row, container) { }